Cyanos09/maliciousearch/README.md

 # maliciousearch
 This is a chrome extension that searches for hash values of suspicious files, suspicious IPs, and hash values of sample files you want to obtain.

-This chrome extension retrieves search results from the following sites
+This chrome extension displays search results from the following sites as a new tab.

 ## Search Engine
 ### Sandbox